z-song/laravel-admin/docs/en/custom-navbar.md

 });
 ```

-method `left` nad `right`方is used to add the contents of the left and right sides of the head, the method parameters can be any object can be rendered( objects which impletements `Htmlable`、`Renderable`, or has method `__toString()`) or strings.
+Methods `left` and `right` are used to add content to the left and right sides of the head, the method parameters can be any object that can be rendered (objects which impletements `Htmlable`, `Renderable`, or has method `__toString()`) or strings.

 ## Add elements to the left

-For example, add a search bar on the left, first create a view `resources/views/search-bar.blade.php`：
+For example, add a search bar on the left, first create a view `resources/views/search-bar.blade.php`:
 ```php
 <style>